Offers excellent cleansing with a rich lather and a pleasant scent, though it may be a bit drying for some.

 May be a bit drying on some skin types, especially for those whose skin is prone to dryness.
 Pump dispenser occasionally clogs.

 A rich cleanser that's ideal for all skin types thanks to its dermatologist-approved formula that cleans without irritating.
-Also a good deal, considering you get 2 bottles.
+Also a good deal, considering you get 2 bottles for the price.

 The scent is surprisingly strong.
-Rare reports of skin feeling dry after use, but many more happy customers who swear by its gentle cleansing action.
+Rare reports of skin feeling dry after use.

 Specially formulated for blemish-prone skin.
 Earns praise for being effective.
 Doesn't contain harmful, unnatural ingredients, animal products, fragrance, or parabens, and is cruelty-free.